-Although quite uncommon, some women are born with abnormalities of the vagina that may go undiscovered for years, and may cause difficulties throughout the lifespan.
+Although quite uncommon, some women are born with Congenital Vaginal Abnormalities may go undiscovered for years, and may cause difficulties throughout the lifespan.
 Vaginal abnormalities may lead to problems having sex and using tampons, or may interfere with menstruation and childbirth.

 Transverse Vaginal Septums